Emergency dentist services

 Missing Teeth/Dental Prosthesis

-A tooth falling out can be extremely alarming.
+A permanent tooth falling out can be extremely alarming.
 Natural teeth may fall out for many reasons, including advanced periodontal disease, traumatic injuries, or other dental health issues.
 Dental implants and other prostheses may also fall out.
 It’s important to call a Miami dental professional right away if a tooth or its replacement falls out for any reason.

 Knocked-Out Teeth, Dental Trauma, Broken or Fractured Teeth